Enterprise-CMCS/managed-care-review/docs/Configuration.md

 #### `/configuration/email/reviewTeamAddresses`

-*[environment specific]* List of emails for den teams/individuals that want to follow all emails.
+*[environment specific]* List of emails for dev teams/individuals that want to follow all emails.
 In prod, this is two addresses associated with MC-Review dev team.

 #### `/configuration/**[state abbreviation]**/stateanalysts/email`